JChakravorthy/kinesis-analytics-data-generator/README.md

 I connected this data to a Kinesis Firehose stream, set the throughput to 100 records per second and set an S3 bucket to store the stream  output as a back-up ( you can send the output to AWS ElasticSearch, Splunk or Redshift too).
 I then checked that the data was coming through to the stream.
 After this you need to set up your KA streaming job.
 You give the stream a name, and a source
-(this is the Firehose stream you have already set up and is receiving your dummy sensor data).
-After that you choose the Reatime
-Analytic TAB and ensure that source data is streaming into KA.
-If it is, you then move on to defining some KA SQL to run against your data input and optionally a source such as S3 to store the results of your analytics.
+(the Firehose stream that is receiving your dummy test data).
+After that you choose the Reatime Analytic TAB and ensure that the source data is streaming into KA.
+KA will infer the data types of the fields from its stream input.
+If all is OK is, you then move on to defining some KA SQL to run against your data input and optionally a source such as S3 to store the results of your analytics.
 My SQL was really simple, just a sliding windowing function that displays the average temperature per sensorID over the preceding moving 10 second window.
+The SQL you create  is a little unusual in that you have to define two so-called in-application streams, a
+STREAM (analagous to a database table) and a PUMP which is analagous to a continuous INSERT statement into the STREAM.
+The windowing function is also a little unusual but basically allows you to do sliding or tumbling windows based on rowcounts and time intervals.
+One final thing of note is that its possible for a KA application to import a file as reference data.
+For example you could create a CSV file in an S3 bucket that mapped the sensorId in the schema definition to an actual physical location and join the sreamimg data on the refernce data to bring out the location corresponding to the sensorId.
+For example:

+1, New York
+2, London,
+3, Hong Kong
+4, Singapore
+5, Edinburgh

-As a recap you need to:
+As a quick recap, to use Kiensis Analtyics and the data generator you need the following:

 1) Create a Kinesis FireHose to send your data into
 2) Create a cognito user
-3) Create a dummy set of data using the Kinesis Data Generator to send data to your FireHose
+3) Login to the Kinesis Data Generator webpage, create a data schema and start sending data to your chosen Kinesis Firehose
 4) Create a Kinesis Analytics job, set the source as your FireHose and set up a SQL to analyze your data

-KA rocks!
+Kinesis rocks!